2018-2019 Academic Catalogs

 - completion of a good thesis or research project;

 - GPA over 3.75 without other achievements, etc.

 Students selected for this award will receive a plaque from the Graduate School and will be recognized during the Graduate School hooding ceremony which is held prior to commencement on each year.

 The Citation for Excellence Committee will consist of five members selected from and approved by the Graduate Council.
-Membership will include the Dean of the Graduate School and when possible, a student representative to the Graduate Council.
+Membership will include the Associate Vice President of the Graduate School and when possible, a student representative to the Graduate Council.
 The remaining committee members will be selected from the Graduate Council at large.